814.954.5920 [email protected]

 We all face challenges and the need the overcome adversity in our lives.
 During this interactive presentation, Jana Marie Foundation will discuss what resilience means and the ways we can nurture and develop our skills.
 The presentation will include practical tools and techniques that can be implemented immediately to help build resilience in yourself and the young people in your life.
 This course can be customized to fit the needs of your organization or group.

 Compassion Resilience for Parents and Caregivers is an eight-week course that meets once per week at Schlow Library and provides participants the opportunity to meet like-minded people, discuss challenges, and learn skills to help navigate the joys and responsibilities of caregiving.
-The course meets on Thursdays in the Sun Room from 12:15-1:30 pm.
+The course meets on Thursdays in the Sun Room from 12:15-1:45 pm.
 Bring a lunch.
 This course is FREE to the public.
+The next session begins January 9, 2025.

 Interested in one of the courses above?